AdamBartlett7/Ford-Cars-Regression-Model/README.md

 Installation
 - Clone the repostiory using:
   - git clone https://github.com/AdamBartlett7/Ford-Cars-Regression-Model.git
+- Navigate to the correct directory using:
   - cd Ford-Cars-Regression-Model
-- To install the necessary python libraries
+- To create your own virtual environment with the necessary python libraries use:
-   - pip install -r requirements.txt
+   - conda env create -f environment.yml
+- Open any code editor and run the files.

 Usage
 - Run Ford_dataset_cleaning.ipynb to see the initial dataset and how it was cleaned.